kjuraszek/epd-rpi-controller/README.md

 which:

 - creates `epd-rpi-controller.cfg` (copies epd-rpi-controller.example.cfg file)
+- creates `.env` (copies .env.example file)
 - prepares Python virtual environment
 - installs Python dependencies
 - creates docker network `epd-rpi-network`

-You should adjust config file to your needs.
+You should adjust config and .env files to your needs - however bear in mind that all defined variables/parameters in examplary files are crucial for controller to work properly.
 Also to run the Controller you must prepare Views in `controller/custom_views/views.py` (file by default doesn't exist) - take a look on file `example.py`.
 Alternatively you can use a command:

 `make create-views-file`